linocatucci/Colt_Steele_2/backend_development/YelpCamp_Basics/v9/readme.md

 ##Auth Pt.
 5 - Show/Hide Links
 * Show/hide auth links in navbar correctly

+##Refactor The Routes
+* Use Express router to reoragnize all routes

 ##Refactoring the YelpCamp application and routes
 1. split the routes in a specific  directory and own file
     - copy paste the code from app.js